obsproject/obs-studio/docs/sphinx/reference-frontend-api.rst

    Removes an event callback.

-   :param callback:     Callback to remove.
+   :param callback:     Callback to remove
-   :param private_data: Private data associated with the callback.
+   :param private_data: Private data associated with the callback

 ---------------------------------------